nestjs/docs.nestjs.com/content/fundamentals/dependency-injection.md

 export class ApplicationModule {}
 ```

-In order to inject custom provider, we use the `@Inject()` decorator.
+In order to inject a custom provider, we use the `@Inject()` decorator.
 This decorator takes a single argument - the token.

 ```typescript
 @@filename()